Be an Attention Hog: New Tools to Engage Your Event Attendees

 All these technologies are aimed at facilitating a bond between the brand message and its target audience, increasing logistical efficiency, and improving engagement for everyone at your event.
 But however cute your dancing robots are, remember that technology works best when it is supporting the human connections your attendees came for.

-James Morgan, PhD, CSEP, is the founder of Event Tech Lab, a virtual community supporting event technology startups and providing a network for event tech providers and users.
+Event Tech Lab is a virtual community supporting event technology startups and providing a network for event tech providers and users.